Skip to main content

 • Responds to observed metrics after load increases

-• simple to configure and prevents over-provisioning but introduces lag between demand surge and capacity availability.
+• simple to configure and prevents over-provisioning, but introduces lag between demand surge and new capacity being ready

 More in Cloud Computing